ServBay Cross-Platform Data Migration Guide

 ServBay.bak

-directory on your new M series Mac. - Download and install the latest version of the ServBay main application on your new Mac.
+- Download and install the latest ServBay main application on your new device.

-- When you open ServBay.app for the first time, it will guide you through a fresh installation.
-Follow the prompts to complete the setup.
-After installation, a new
+- When you open ServBay for the first time, it will guide you through a fresh installation process.
+Follow the instructions, and upon completion, a new

 ServBay

-- Navigate to the Packages section in the left sidebar.
+- Go to the Packages section in the left navigation bar.

-- Important: At this stage, just install the packages—do not enable them yet.
+- Important: At this stage, just install the packages but do not enable them yet.

-Step 5: Completely Stop and Exit ServBay Again
+Step 5: Once Again, Completely Stop and Exit ServBay

-After all packages are installed, click the ServBay icon in the menu bar again and select Stop All Services and Exit
+After installing all required packages, click the ServBay icon in the menu bar and select Stop All Services and Exit

 /Applications/ServBay.bak